Use a custom SSL certificate for the console

 The console uses a certificate signed by PE's built-in certificate authority (CA).
-Since this CA is specific to PE, web browsers don't know it or trust it, and you have to add a security exception in order to access the console.
-You may find that this is not an acceptable scenario and want to use a custom CA to create the console's certificate.
+Because this CA is specific to PE, web browsers don't know it or trust it, and you have to add a security exception in order to access the console.
+You might find that this is not an acceptable scenario and want to use a custom CA to create the console's certificate.

 - You should have a X.509 cert, signed by the custom party CA, in PEM format, with matching private and public keys.